bluesky/bluesky/doc/source/tutorial.rst

     dets = [det]
     RE(scan(dets, motor, -1, 1, 10))

-In the background, the :class:`~bluesky.callback.best_effort.BestEffortCallback` is computing basic peak statistics.

 A key feature of bluesky is that ``motor`` may be any "movable" device, including a temperature controller, a sample changer, or some pseudo-axis.
 From the point of view of bluesky and the RunEngine, all of these are just objects in Python with certain methods.

+In addition the producing a table and plot, the :class:`~bluesky.callback.best_effort.BestEffortCallback` computes basic peak statistics.
+Click on the plot area and press P ("peaks") to visualize them over the data.
+The numbers (center of mass, max, etc.) are available in a dictionary stashed as ``bec.peaks``.
+This is updated at the end of each run.
+Of course, if peak statistics are not applicable, you may just ignore this feature.

 Use :func:`~bluesky.plans.rel_scan` to scan from ``-1`` to ``1`` *relative to the current position*.